PsychNeuro/ed1/book/chapter-06.md

 The final piece of the cerebellar puzzle is the *climbing fiber* input from the *inferior olivary nucleus* --- there is exactly one such climbing fiber per Purkinje cell, and it has a very powerful effect on the neuron, producing a series of *complex spikes*.
 It is thought that climbing fiber inputs convey a training or error signal to the Purkinje cells, which then drives synaptic plasticity in its associated granule cell inputs.
 Specifically, it produces LTD (weight decrease) for synaptic inputs where the granule cells are active, which then makes these neurons *less* likely to fire the Purkinje cell in the future.
 This would make sense given that the Purkinje cells are inhibitory on the *deep cerebellar nuclei* neurons, so to produce an output from them, the Purkinje cell needs to be turned off.
 This is again a disinhibition situation, just like in the basal ganglia.

-Putting all these pieces together, David Marr [@Marr69] and James Albus [@Albus71] argued that the cerebellum is a system for error-driven learning, with the error signal coming from the climbing fibers.
-Critically, the learning is done in a very high-dimensional space over the huge population of granule cells --- this allows learning to effectively "memorize" a different motor command even for very similar situations --- it acts as a kind of giant "lookup table" for which motor command to perform in a given very specific situation.
+Putting all these pieces together, David Marr [@Marr69] and James Albus [@Albus71] argued that the cerebellum is a system for **error-driven learning**, with the error signal coming from the climbing fibers.
+Critically, the learning is done in a very high-dimensional space over the huge population of granule cells --- this allows learning to effectively "memorize" a different motor command even for very similar situations --- it acts as a kind of giant **lookup table** for which motor command to perform in a given very specific situation.
 The drawback is that it does not generalize to novel input patterns very well, and this may explain why gymnasts and other elite athletes require so much practice to perfect complex motor skills over time.
 Basically, the cerebellum has to memorize the right thing to do for each tiny difference in posture and motion!

 ## Motivation